Hello RPG Geeks! This tour is now guaranteed but has limited spots left so if you are interested please book asap!!!

 Day 5: Saturday November 9th

 Enjoy a relaxing morning where you are free to adventure in the area on your own or stay close to base camp and get in even more gaming.
 The party will once again gather at the Temple of Gygax following lunch for an RPG session where you as the tour guest can run a homebrew adventure, one of your favorite modules from the past or just play alongside the former TSR legends as they trade their pointed DM hats for adventuring gear to explore dungeons with you.
-There will be a final barbecue dinner at the inn in the evening and then one last hurrah with an open gaming session into the night as you play more games and swap stories of heroics and hilarity from the tour.
+Be sure to bring what you want to run from your homelands as preparation is key when Dungeon Mastering… There will be a final barbecue dinner at the inn in the evening and then one last hurrah with an open gaming session into the night as you play more games and swap stories of heroics and hilarity from the tour.

 Day 6: Sunday November 10th

 On this day the adventuring band will bid farewell to one another as you part company to return to your home villages and hamlets across the map.
 We’ve got your return to O’Hare International Airport covered with a private transfer as you once again ride in style.
 But fear not, the adventures you had, enemies you slew, treasures you won and above all the friendships you forged will live on with you through the echoes of time.